m-fiks/week-4-game/README.md

 # week-4-game

->This is a guessing game created for class.
+> This is a guessing game that was created for class.

 ### Goal of the game: